ReinstateLicense.com

 Private service

 The roadmap is free.
-You only pay us if you want the paperwork prepared for you.
-Any state or court fees are always paid to them, not to us.
+You only pay us if you choose optional preparation or filing support.
+Government and third-party fees are paid separately.

 Driver’s license reinstatement